ahenzinger/simplepir/README.md

 cd ..
 ```

 For an example of how to call the SimplePIR and DoublePIR methods from code, see the `RunPIR` function in the file `pir/pir.go`.
+To call the SimplePIR and DoublePIR methods from Go code, import the package `"github.com/ahenzinger/simplepir/pir"`.

 ## Citation